brocksexton/chobots/trunk/readme.md

 - More emotes

 ## Important Information
-While this repo may be public, it isn't complete.
-It does require the server portion (which at the moment I am not releasing) - it is available, however over time any modifications I make to the source may not be guranteed to work with it.

 To proceed with building the source, simply use "ant" in the terminal and it'll begin building.
 A build should take no longer then 2-3 minutes.

 This Source is the work of dozens of talented individuals, and is based off of SheenieBoy's release.